Southern Conservation Partners

 Our Goals

-• Forge connections and foster collaboration among groups and individuals sharing similar objectives.
+• Forge connections and foster collaboration among groups and individuals sharing environmental concerns and demonstrating effective conservation strategies and practices .

-• Help local project leaders improve skills so they can manage their programs effectively to reach their conservation objecti
+• Help local project leaders improve skills so they can manage their programs effectively and attain their environmental conservation objectives.

 How It Works